Goliash2/eshop-fd/frontend/README.md

 # FRONTEND
-Here will frontend part of the eshop most likely written in Vue 3.
+Here will be the frontend part of the eshop most likely written in Vue 3.